 - Develop a plan for the managed decline of California’s entire fossil fuel sector to maximize the effectiveness of the state’s climate policies; and

 - Develop an equitable transition plan that protects people whose livelihoods are affected by the economic shift, including raising dedicated funds via a Just Transition Fee on oil production.

-As the third largest oil-producing state in the U.S., wealthy California is well positioned to take more ambitious action to proactively phase out its fossil fuel production.
+As the fifth largest oil-producing state in the U.S., wealthy California is well positioned to take more ambitious action to proactively phase out its fossil fuel production.
 What’s more, it has a real responsibility to do so in order to fulfill its commitment to climate leadership.
 By taking these steps, California would become the first significant oil and gas producer globally to chart a path off fossil fuel production in line with climate limits.

 Download the 46-page report here.